 Jacques is another French name which can be a first or last name and means “the one who follows”.

-Janvier is a French name that you may recognise from learning the days of the months because it translates to “January”.
+Janvier is a French name that you may recognise from learning the French months because it translates to “January”.

 Joubert is a French surname which is the combination of two words.
-The Tribe name “Gaut” and “berth” which means “bright” or “famous”.
+The Tribe name “Gaut” is added to “berth” which means “bright” or “famous”.

 Kaplan means “charity priest”.
 It comes from the Old Norman French word “Caplain”.